jdinard/FileDownloader/README.md

 ## Assumptions
 - Passing around a few dockerfiles is much easier than passing around/sharing uncompiled go code
-- The binary that the docker container produces is specifically compiled for linux
+- The binary that the docker container produces is specifically compiled for linux, and will only be run on linux